rafaelcn/challenges/README.md

-# problem-set
+# Challenges

-Set of problems from different sources solved in some languages I do like :smile:
+This repository contains solved problems for some code challenges websites such as hackerrank, uri and codeforces.

+## Contribution

+Feel free to.